-Established in 2015, AIBT is one of the leading providers of vocational education and training in Australia and has recruited over 15,000 international students from over 80 countries
+Established in 2015, AIBT has earned its reputation as a leading provider of vocational education and training in Australia, welcoming over 17,000 international students from more than 100 countries worldwide.

-Our team of experienced trainers have active industry networks and real-world skills to ensure all students receive the highest quality of industry-relevant education and practical training.
+Our team of experienced trainers bring a wealth of industry expertise and real-world skills to ensure students receive a high standard of industry-relevant education and practical training.